You’ve wondered, right?

 Not that you haven’t tried, of course.
-You’ve done all the things popular bloggers say to do, like publishing great content and commenting on other popular blogs and getting accounts on Twitter and Facebook, but no matter how hard you work, no matter how many different techniques you try, none of it is working.
+You’ve done all the things popular bloggers say to do, like publishing great content packed with power words and commenting on other popular blogs and getting accounts on Twitter and Facebook, but no matter how hard you work, no matter how many different techniques you try, none of it is working.

 So you wonder…

 Could you have screwed yourself in the beginning?

 Could you have chosen a topic for your blog that never has a chance of becoming popular?

 Could you in fact be wasting your time trying to keep your blog alive, when really the only sensible thing to do is junk it and start over?

 Do you recognize any of these warning signs?

 I don’t believe anyone can say for sure if a blog topic is bad or not, but there are certainly warning signs.
 You can get by with four or five, but if you recognize ten, fifteen, or even more than twenty of these, you might be in trouble.

 Take a look through the list and mentally check off the ones you think might apply to you:

 1. Your topic fails the “For Dummies” test.
 You’ve heard of the “for Dummies” book series, right?
 Well, here’s an easy way to test the viability of your topic: go to this site and see if there’s a Dummies book already written about it.
 If there is, the topic is probably popular enough to support a blog.
 The company behind the books, John Wiley and Sons, spends millions of dollars researching topics, so instead of trying to duplicate that research yourself, the shortcut is to ride on their coattails.